call203/development_knowledge/Bigdata/Spark.md

 ### Resilient Distributed Dataset (RDD)  ******! important
+A fault-tolerant collection of elements that can be operated on in parallel
 - **Resilient** : if the data is lost, it can be recreated for previous steps
 - **Distributed** : appears as a single chunk of code, but is actually distributed across nodes
 - **Dataset** : initial data can come from file or created programmatically